jmcuneo/a3-persistence/README.md

 **Technologies**:
 -*HTML*:
 - The HTML pages use template engine called handlebars which consist the frontend code.
-- The main.handlebars is the base layout that is imported into all other handlebar files using template engine to avoid repetition os base layout and html syntax.
+- The main.handlebars is the base layout that is imported into all other handlebar files using template engine to avoid repetition of base layout and html syntax.
 - The HTML form to add purchase data in billingsystem.handlebars uses different input tags like text, number, data and also select tag for dropdown.
 - The HTML table in billingsystem.handlebars shows the purchase records specific to the authenticated user using their GitHub ID.
   - The HTML table consists of delete and update buttons for the user to delete or update corresponding records.